America's Funniest People: "Weird Sports"

 A recurring segment centering on bizarre sporting events such as Rocky Mountain Rock Fishing, Pizza Diving, Meatball Miniature Golf, Brazilian Bicep Bowling, etc. Actor/comedian Dan Sachoff had hosted this segment in later seasons.

 "Cool Ways to Scare Your Mom"

-A recurring segment centering on the comedy duo Schwartz and Chung where Caleb Chung (inventor of the Furby) would teach viewers a simple sight gag and then show it to his mom, played by Gary Schwartz.
+A recurring segment centering on the comedy duo Schwartz and Chung where Caleb Chung (inventor of the Furby) would teach viewers a simple sight gag and then show it to his mom, played by Gary Schwartz (known for voicing Demoman and Heavy in the video game Team Fortress 2).
 The segment was first introduced by Full House actress Jodie Sweetin.
 The reactions were mad, homemade special effects.
 The duo appeared 11 times in the run of the show.

 Production

 The 30 minute pilot for the series was produced in May 1990.
 It was called (and the special and series originally promoted as) America's Funniest...
 Part II, as it was shown immediately after America's Funniest Home Videos.
 The host of the show, Dave Coulier, like Funniest Home Videos host Bob Saget, was also one of the stars of the popular sitcom Full House which was airing at the same time as the series.
 The original series logo from the pilot episode was a slight revamp of the AFHV logo.
 When the pilot proved successful, the series went into full production in the fall as America's Funniest People.
 In future airings, the pilot's title card was retroactively changed to reflect the new permanent name and logo of the show, though a careful viewer would still notice America's Funniest...
 Part II branding behind the studio audience.

 Full Houses Mary-Kate and Ashley Olsen made guest appearances, as they also did on America's Funniest Home Videos.
 The bulk of their visits to People took place once their collective popularity with kids and pre-teens took off.
 Their most notable appearance was in the fall of 1992, when they plugged their first single, "Brother for Sale", from the release of Mary-Kate and Ashley: Our First Video.

 It was produced by Vin Di Bona Productions, even though at the end of the show's closing credits, it credited the company as Gina Communications, Inc. The show was originally taped at The Prospect Studios (then known as the ABC Television Center), on the same soundstage used for America's Funniest Home Videos at the time.
 The show traveled to Universal Studios Florida in 1992, taping five shows at the Animal Actors Stage.